 - 1. Athletic Training Students should neither practice nor condone discrimination against any legally protected class. - 2.
 Athletic Training Students should not condone, engage in, or defend unsportsmanlike conduct or practices. - 3.
-Athletic Training Students should provide care under the direct supervision of a certified/licensed athletic trainer and/or other licensed healthcare professional and on the basis of the needs of the patient.
-They should not discriminate in providing care on the basis of athletic ability. - 4.
+Athletic Training Students should provide care under the direct supervision of a certified/licensed athletic trainer and/or other licensed healthcare professional and based on the needs of the patient.
+They should not discriminate in providing care based on athletic ability. - 4.
 Athletic Training Students should strive to achieve the highest level of competence.
-They should use only those techniques and preparations for which they are qualified and authorized to administer. - 5.
-Athletic Training Students should recognize the need for education outside of their didactic and clinical education to advance their skills in Athletic Training. - 6.
+They should use only those techniques and skills for which they are qualified and authorized to administer. - 5.
+Athletic Training Students should use care to be truthful and not misleading when stating their education and experience. - 6.
+Athletic Training Students should recognize the need for education outside of their didactic and clinical education to advance their skills in Athletic Training and are expected to participate in professional development opportunities during their time in the program. - 7.
 Athletic Training Students should recognize that personal conflicts and relationships might occur which may interfere with professional effectiveness.
-Accordingly, they should refrain from undertaking any activity in which personal issues are likely to lead to inadequate performance or harm to a patient or colleague. - 7.
-Athletic Training Students should use care to be truthful and not misleading when stating their education and experience.
+Accordingly, they should refrain from undertaking any activity in which personal issues are likely to lead to inadequate performance or harm to a patient or colleague.